philmain28/philsol/README.md

 - see test1.py for example using SEM image

 ## To do
-- Solve for other fields
+- Solve for z componant and H fields
 - Add option of pyCuda solvers
 - More boundry condition options